FASTER: Rethinking Real-Time Flow VLAs: Methodology

 Nevertheless, action chunks exhibit an inherent temporal structure.
 Given current observations and proprioceptive states, early-stage actions are subject to stronger causal constraints and thus lie in a substantially narrower search space compared to future actions.
 Intuitively, this makes short-term predictions easier and more certain.
 Furthermore, when asynchronous methods incorporate action prefixes as input~\cite{trainingrtc, legato, vlash}, these extra priors provide additional conditioning that constrains subsequent predictions.
 This further reduces the uncertainty of the immediate actions and lowers the complexity of generation.

 We validate this hypothesis through a quantitative analysis of the sampling dynamics in flow-based VLAs.
-Specifically, we adopt the \emph{straightness} metric~\cite{liu2023flow}, which is defined for any continuously differentiable process $\Z=\{Z_{\tau}\}$ evolving from $Z_{0}$ to $Z_{1}$ as $S(\Z) = \int_{0}^{1}\mathbb{E}\left[ \| (Z_{1}- Z_{0}) - \dot{Z}_{\tau}\|^{2}\right ] \mathrm{d}\tau,$ where $\dot{Z}_{\tau}=\frac{\mathrm{d}}{\mathrm{d}\tau}Z_{\tau}$ denotes the instantaneous velocity at time $\tau$.
+Specifically, we adopt the \emph{straightness} metric~\cite{liu2023flow}, which is defined for any continuously differentiable process $\Z=\{Z_{\tau}\}$ evolving from $Z_{0}$ to $Z_{1}$ as $S(\Z) = \int_{0}^{1}\mathbb{E}\left[ \| (Z _{1}- Z_{0}) - \dot{Z}_{\tau}\|^{2}\right ] \mathrm{d}\tau,$ where $\dot{Z}_{\tau} =\frac{\mathrm{d}}{\mathrm{d}\tau}Z_{\tau}$ denotes the instantaneous velocity at time $\tau$.
 In our context, the VLA denoising process is discretized and the straightness can be formulated as:

-where $\A_{t}^{0}$ represents the final actions obtained via \cref{eq3}.
+where $\A_{t}^{0}$ represents the final actions obtained via \Cref{eq3}.
 A value of $S(\A)=0$ indicates a perfectly straight path.
 Smaller $S(\A )$ corresponds to paths closer to linear interpolation, which in turn can be accurately integrated with fewer steps~\cite{liu2023flow}.
-We also investigate the estimated clean actions at each denoising step $\{1, 1+\Delta \tau, \dots, -\Delta \tau\}$, denoted as $\tilde{\A}_{t}^{\tau\rightarrow 0}$, obtained via the following extrapolation:
+We also investigate the estimated clean actions $\tilde{\A}_{t}^{\tau\rightarrow 0}$ at each denoising step $\{1, 1+\Delta \tau, \dots, -\Delta \tau\}$, obtained via the following extrapolation:

-We measure their deviation from the final output $\A_{t}^{0}$ using $\ell_{2}$ norm $\|\tilde{\A}_{t}^{\tau\rightarrow 0}- \A_{t}^{0}\|$.
-During sampling, this deviation is expected to decrease monotonically and reaches zero at the final step.
-A smaller deviation suggests that the model provides a more accurate estimate of the clean results at the current timestep.
+We measure their deviation from the final output $\A_{t}^{0}$ using $\ell_{2}$ norm $\|\tilde{\A}_{t}^{\tau\rightarrow 0}- \A_{t}^{0}\|_2$.
+During sampling, this deviation is expected to decrease and reaches zero at the final step.
+A smaller deviation suggests that the model provides a more accurate estimate of the results at current timestep.

 We conduct a pilot study by fine-tuning a pretrained $\pi_{0.5}$ model on our real-world robotic tasks.
-As visualized in \cref{fig:pilot_study}, we can find that both the straightness metric and the estimate deviation exhibit non-uniformity across the temporal dimension (action index) of the action chunk.
-In particular, early actions (approximately the first $1\sim 1 0$ frames) demonstrate lower straightness values and smaller variations in $\tilde{\A}_{t}^{\tau\rightarrow0}$ throughout the sampling iterations.
+As visualized in \Cref{fig:pilot_study}, we can find that both the straightness metric and the estimate deviation exhibit non-uniformity across the temporal dimension (action index) of the action chunk.
+In particular, early actions (approximately the first 1--10 frames) demonstrate lower straightness values and smaller variations in $\tilde{\A}_{t}^{\tau\rightarrow0}$ throughout the sampling iterations.
 This empirical observation provides strong evidence supporting our hypothesis.